lebarsfa/HotCorners/ReadMe.md

 For `lclick` and `rclick` parameters, it is also possible to specify "::FF", "::FF:FE", "::FF:FE:FD", "::FF:FE:FD:FC" where FF, FE, etc. are the hexadecimal values of keys to press (see https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes).

-See the top of https://github.com/lebarsfa/HotCorners/blob/main/HotCorners.cpp for more information about the possible parameters.
+See the top of https://github.com/lebarsfa/HotCorners/blob/main/HotCorners.cpp and default shortcuts for more information about the possible parameters.

 ## Rationale